 results.
 Often times these bullet points include numerical and monetary values, and

 percentages (e.g. increased sales 10%, coordinated 250 person event, implemented cost

 reductions of 20%, conquested new account sales of $10,000 and so on).

-Please review the three resume examples posted on the left side of the navigation screen for resume writing ideas.
+Please review the three resume examples listed below for resume writing ideas.
 Keep in mind, unique skills are not Microsoft office (PowerPoint, Excel, Word, etc.).
 They are design skills, language skills, social media skills, special certifications, and software you are familiar with, etc. The resume templates can be downloaded for your personal use.

 Think about the resume "brand" you are crafting as if it were your marketing flyer, what do you want people to believe, to feel about you?
 Also, once your resume is crafted, be sure to have friends and faculty look it over closely to provide input.